-Fall has arrived bringing with it cooler weather and shorter days.
-But don’t put your rods and reels away just yet because we’re about to experience the best fishing of the year!
-Fishermen will continue to find success with live bait but artificial lures should become increasingly productive.
-Make time to get out on the water, you will have a blast!
+Fall has arrived with shorter days and cooler weather.
+But don’t put your boat away just yet because we’re about to experience the best fishing of the year!
+Fishermen can continue to find success with live bait but artificial lures should become increasingly effective.
+Make time to get out on the water, you won’t regret it.

 See you on the water!